Marketing toolkit for ambitious companies

 Before we launch a HubSpot site as a protection against unexpected issues, is we always make an archive of a WordPress site before we move it.

 That way, we've always got a living archive we can go back to if there are any problems with missing images or text.
 This means we're also not dependent on a previous supplier.

 To go live, you need to set up some proprietary steps in HubSpot settings, such as GDPR cookies and analytics.
 You need to set up and connect the DNS to make sure that your website address goes to HubSpot.
 These steps will take less than a day, so not a huge job but quite a lot of moving parts to get right.

 Here, you'll want to run a substantial set of checks to ensure everything has gone smoothly.
 We have a 40-point checklist, to give you some idea.
-We'll also lean on our friends at OnPath Testing and we get them to do an objective external test, as well.
-They usually find a few little things that could be helpful to fix.
-It's good to have another pair of eyes view the work - even bestselling authors agree.

 Ask Articulate to migrate your site to HubSpot

 Or ask someone else.
 We hope you ask us.
 We're rather good at migrating sites to HubSpot.
 We've got it down to fine art.
 And we like doing it.
 You can even read our guide all about how to choose a HubSpot agency for your new website.